fujitake/vantiq-related/vantiq-devices-integration/docs/eng/fluentd.md

 |<img src="../../imgs/fluentd/result.jpg">|<img src="../../imgs/fluentd/tskevent-ubnt.jpg">|

 <h2 id="regexp">3.
 Aggregating logs using regular expressions（Vantiq IDE）</h2>
-In this section, describe how to transform the event data received in Vantiq's Topic.
+This section describes how to transform the event data received in Vantiq's Topic.

 <h3 id="howto">3.1 How to use regular expressions</h3>
 It is possible to extract specific elements in strings using regular expressions in VAIL code.